Austin 'structural collapse' involving cranes injures more than 20, investigators say

 A "structure collapse" in a rapidly growing neighborhood in Austin, Texas, left more than 20 people injured Wednesday, officials say.

-Just after 10 a.m., Austin-Travis County EMS reported that 22 people were hurt after a "crane collision" sparked the collapse.
+Just after 10 a.m., Austin-Travis County EMS reported that 22 people were hurt after a "crane collision" sparked the collapse at a construction site.

+Footage posted by TV station KVUE showed two cranes tangled several stories above a building under construction a few miles north of downtown in a rapidly growing neighborhood that includes residential, retail and office space.
+The development also includes a children's hospital near the accident site.

+Footage showed one of the crane operators still inside the crane cabin, although it did not appear to be damaged.

 Eight ambulances were sent to the scene, officials tweeted.